Badgey/OneFile-Kanban/README.md

 ## When this is the right tool

 It's free.
+No account, no password, no sign-up.
 It doesn't need IT approval.
 It isn't bloated.
 It just does the job.
 The single-file, no-server, no-account design isn't a limitation pretending to be a feature, it's the whole point.
 Some situations it actually fits:

 - **Sensitive personal data.** Health tracking, financial planning, anything you don't want sitting on a SaaS vendor's servers.
 A tool with zero network calls can't leak your data because there's nowhere for it to leak to.
 Open it offline and confirm for yourself.